yambo-code/yambopy/docs/source/tutorial.rst

 From the convergence plot we can choose now a set of parameters and repeat the calculation for finer k-grids until we reach convergence with the k-points.
 We have intentionally used non-converged parameters.
-Nevertheless, along this week you should have get enough expertise to push the convergence of the parameters and determine the correct convergence set of parameters.
+Nevertheless, along this week you should have got enough expertise to push the convergence of the parameters and determine the correct convergence set of parameters.
 We invite you to enter in the python script, increase the parameters and check again the convergence for larger values!